ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 the label has output within the 5 prior volleys and will fail if not.
 It's like an extension of rejoinders.
 Rejoinders have a 1 volley context and must be placed immediately after a rule.
 This has a 5 volley context and are used in normal rule patterns.

+You can give an optional 2nd argument number, which is how many volleys later are acceptable.
+If the volley count is higher, you fail even within the 5 prior volleys.

     u: (^incontext(PLAYTENNIS) why) because it was fun.